 - Ensure that laundry is washed in safe water.
 Use only water that is properly disinfected or that the authorities have stated is safe.
 Take the appropriate steps to make sure that the use of gas or electric appliances is safe.
 Call ServiceMaster by Wright to inspect and ensure the property is safe from electric or other hazards.

-Small issues, or Large, complex problems might require professionals to do the cleaning job like ServiceMaster by Wright.
+Small issues or large, complex problems might require professionals to do the cleaning job like ServiceMaster by Wright.
 For circumstances that fall between those extremes, some combination of occupant action and professional intervention will be appropriate.
 In general, no single discipline brings together all the required knowledge for successful assessment and remediation.

-Consult ServiceMaster by Wright for advice on whether heavily mold-contaminated items made of leather, suede, or a similar material are salvageable or should be discarded.
+Consult ServiceMaster by Wright for advice on whether heavily mold-contaminated items made of leather, suede, or similar material are salvageable or should be discarded.
 ServiceMaster by Wright specializes in water damage restoration and can assess the issues involved in cleaning up homes after a flood.
 ServiceMaster by Wright has 40 years remediation experience in cleaning mold.
-Contact us at 866-676-7761 for faster response or visit https://www.servicemasterrestorations.com/ for more details.
+Contact us at 239-431-9947 for faster response or visit https://www.servicemasterrestorations.com/ for more details.
 Serving businesses and homeowners located in Southwest Florida and nearby Counties.